 The Election Financing Act limits the amount political parties and candidates can spend on advertising.
 There are two different rules that apply:

-The limit for the fixed date election year is separate and in addition to the limit for the election period (writ day to election day).
-There is no limit for advertising in a non-election year or in the year of a non-fixed date election (e.g. a byelection).
+The limit for the pre-election period (90 days before the writ) is separate and in addition to the limit for the election period (writ day to election day).

 How does the EFA define advertising?